 “I didn’t lose my son because I didn’t care,” Estis says.
 “I wasn’t an irresponsible parent.
 I trusted the one who raised me properly to take care of my child, and unfortunately, she had a misstep.
 She’s not bad, either.”

-The day Christian died, Estis woke up late.
+The day Christian died, Estis woke up late for work.
 She had been up studying for a math final well into the late night hours the evening before.
-She was in a rush to get to work by 8, so she asks her mother to take Christian to day care and to pick him since she had her math final that evening.
+She was in a rush to get to the office by 8, so she asked her mother to take Christian to day care and to pick him up because she had a math final that evening.

-She never imagined that would be the last time she would see him alive, she says.
+She never imagined that would be the last time she would see him alive.

 How can someone forget a child?

-“You look into some of these parents and they’re the best people, pillars of our society,” says Janette Fennell, founder and president of Kids And Cars.
+“You look into some of these parents and they’re the best people, pillars of our society,” says Janette Fennell, founder and president of kidsandcars.org.
 “You don’t want to find out the hard way that this can happen to anyone.”

-There have been more than 755 children who died in hot cars in the U.S. since 1990, according to data provided by Kids And Cars.
+There have been more than 755 children who died in hot cars in the U.S. since 1990, according to data provided by kidsandcars.org.
 2010 proved to be the most deadly year with 49 deaths, 13 of which were in Texas.

 Dr. David Diamond has studied the inner workings of the human mind since 2004—specifically how our brains allow us to commit such a horrific act as forgetting a child in a hot car.
 Diamond is a neuroscientist and professor with the University of South Florida who coined the term “forgotten baby syndrome,” the mental process that leads to people to forget.

 Sadly, Estis’ case is far too common.
-Parents have been forgetting their children in hot cars for nearly 30 years, according to Kids And Cars.
+Parents have been forgetting their children in hot cars for nearly 30 years, according to kidsandcars.org.
 It’s an unthinkable tragedy that began to spike in the mid-1990s, a time when experts recommended car seats and young children be moved to the backseat due to the potential deadly dangers of passenger-side airbags.

-The effects of the new laws meant to protect children ultimately put them out of sight and, in the most extreme cases, out of mind for parents, Fennell says.
+The effects of the new laws meant to protect children ultimately put them out of sight and, in the most extreme cases, out of mind for parents.

 What exactly happens to someone in a hot car?